Changes to New Zealand Work Visas

 You don’t need to sponsor your employee in order to hire them, and in fact it is very rare for a New Zealand employer to be asked to sponsor an employee’s work visa application.

 Sponsorship is only requested if an Immigration New Zealand considers there is a risk associated with the visa applicant that needs management by sponsorship.

 Another worry that puts employers off recruiting from overseas is the fear the process will require a mountain of paperwork.
-Although essential documentation is certainly required, it is actually easy to hand and pretty basic.
+Although essential documentation is certainly required, it ought to be easy to hand and standard for most businesses.

 How long will the visa application take?